 Outside of why pellet smokers are so popular if you are new to the concept of pellet grills, or maybe even if you are familiar with a couple of different brands of pellet grills who do you think are the most popular brands?
 Now, I’m not going to surprise a lot of people with this statement, but Traeger is currently the most popular pellet grill brand.
 How do I know this?
 Is this just a guess or is there some means for me to prove it?
-Well, Traeger for many years now has been heavily branding their products over social media (Facebook, Instagram, Twitter etc) and they have several celebrity endorsements.
-But Facebook Likes is not exactly the best/most scientific metric to measure brand popularity, is there a better/more accurate means?
 Well yes, there is, its called Google Trends.
+So let’s explore how the popularity of pellet grill brands is changing.

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.